ipld/specs/schema-layer/data-structures/amt.md

 ## Introduction

-The `SectorSet` is an integer set implemented with a simple array mapped tree.
-Integer indexes range from 0 to infinity (TODO practical bounds / bounds implied by encoding?).
+The `AMT` is an array mapped trie, used to efficiently represent sparse sets of data.
+They are used in IPLD by specifiying `{UInt:<SomeType>}<AMT>`.
+So the keys must be unsigned integers and the values can be any type.
+The keys are interpreted as the indicies of the values.

 ## Structure